 1. The Crow River Winery

-Whatever your reason may be for stopping in Hutchinson, MN, do yourself a favor and visit the Crow River Winery, one of the top attractions in town.
+Whatever your reason for stopping in Hutchinson, MN, do yourself a favor and visit the Crow River Winery, one of the top attractions in town.
 Their cold climate grape vineyard looks strikingly similar to an image from the French countryside minus the ancient castle and chateaux.

-Locally famous for its winter wines made from grapes, fruits, and berries, wine connoisseurs can test drive their nose by diving into a glass of Minnesota vino.
+Locally famous for its winter wines made from grapes, fruits, and berries, wine connoisseurs can test drive their noses by diving into a glass of Minnesota vino.
 The location hosts weddings, grape stomps, wine tasting events, private functions for friends and family, and Christmas and New Year’s Gala events.